 Community Request

 Nothing in the Nitrate Control Program is intended to prevent or prohibit a community from specifically requesting that the Central Valley Water Board subject a basin, sub-basin, or portion thereof to the Nitrate Control Program in advance of the timelines identified here.
 Upon such a request, the Central Valley Water Board will consider the same factors evaluated during initial prioritization utilizing any additional information provided and will consider whether the request appropriately enhances ongoing efforts to address nitrate contamination on a region-wide scale.
+For requests to change a Notice to Comply issuance timeline, the Central Valley Water Board will make a decision for all requests that include a basin, sub-basin, or portion of a sub-basin that is in a previously designated Priority Basin.
+The Executive Officer will make a decision for a request to change a Notice to Comply issuance timeline if the request is for a basin, sub-basin, or portion of a sub-basin that is not in a previously designated Priority Basin.
 Permittees Requesting Deferral for a Sub-basin or Portion of a Sub-basin

 Permittees may request that, for a sub-basin or a portion of a sub-basin, the Central Valley Water Board defer the issuance of Notices to Comply so that the notices for that sub-basin or portion of a sub-basin are issued along with the notices issued for a lower priority basin.
 Such a request must be accompanied by documentation related to the factors considered during the original prioritization.
 The request may be provided at any time up to six months prior to the scheduled issuance of a Notice to Comply as outlined in the section titled Implementation of Permitting Approaches.
+For requests to change a Notice to Comply issuance timeline, the Central Valley Water Board will make a decision for all requests that include a basin, sub-basin, or portion of a sub-basin that is in a previously designated Priority Basin.
+The Executive Officer will make a decision for a request to change a Notice to Comply issuance timeline if the request is for a basin, sub-basin, or portion of a sub-basin that is not in a previously designated Priority Basin.

 Permitting Approaches